Race in our media

 November 9, 2020

 Editor’s note: This story was named a superior entertainment feature in the 2021 TAJE Best of Texas contest.
+It also won second place for online entertainment reviews in the ILPC contest.

 At the beginning of the summer, the Black Lives Matter movement sparked protests and opened up conversations about race, and people started turning to media choices to learn more about race relations.